 - So cute!
 (OK, I might be biased, so this one doesn’t count as feature 🙂

 - Makes an excellent handmade present for your loved ones (think Christmas!)

 What about the PDF Sewing Pattern?

-The pattern is available on Craftsy.
-It's a totally new, full-size printable PDF pattern with a step-by-step tutorial and lots of photos and detailed, easy-to-follow instructions.
+The pattern is available in my shop.
+It’s a full-size printable PDF pattern with a step-by-step tutorial and lots of photos and detailed, easy-to-follow instructions.
 I added a few bonus hints to make sewing even easier.
 Feel free to check it out here:

 They make excellent handmade presents!

 It makes a great gift wrapping bag, but can work as an adorable little present itself: you can make three mini bins in matching colors, roll two of them together and tuck them into the third one.
 Voila, you’ve just made a perfect present for just anybody!